Soldier's family heirlooms stolen from mother's home during deployment in Afghanistan

 "You realize the magnitude -- the value beyond the monetary value of the things that were taken from you and how irreplaceable they are," he said.
 "Whether you can find them in a jewelry store or have them recreated, it's never going to be the same."

-His mother couldn't have moved them or even reached the basement, he said.
+His mother couldn't have moved them, he said.
 Multiple strokes have kept Rosalind Jackson in need of daily care since the turn of the century, and her family pays for a rotating team of caregivers to ensure her safety and comfort.

 She and her son believe one of those caregivers could be behind the theft.
 The culprit must have had both access to the home and in-depth knowledge of its contents, according to Joe Jackson.
 He didn't store his valuables in conspicuous containers.